zenvrm/docs/docs/application/inbox.md

 ![dashboard](images/inbox_full.png)

 ## Filter
 By default, the data displayed is based on all properties within the system.
-By click the :material-chevron-down: button at the top, you can filter on any given property and the dashboard will update data specifically for that property.
+By clicking the :material-chevron-down: button at the top, you can filter on any given property and the dashboard will update data specifically for that property.

 ![filter property](images/inbox_filter.png)